 I make this Christmas Soup every year on Christmas Eve for supper with Christmas Cranberry Meatballs.
-Helps that both recipes are so easy while I’m running around getting ready for Christmas.
+Both recipes are made in slow cookers which really helps that both recipes are so easy while I’m running around getting ready for Christmas.

-And with the red tomatoes, green chilies, and tri-color pasta, it sure looks the part!
+And with the red tomatoes, green chilies, and tri-color pasta, Christmas Soup sure looks the part!
 Colorful and festive.

-This is one of those special meals.
+This is one of those special recipes.
 When my kids are grown, they will always remember Christmas Soup.

 What is Christmas Soup?